mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 Solution : Hold down BOOT button then press RESET button.
 The RPI-RP2 drive should appear.
 Copy [PicoBlink.ino.uf2](documents/PicoBlink.ino.uf2) file to the RPI-RP2 drive.
 It should upload and the drive will disappear: this is normal.
 The LED on your board may or may not be flashing.
 Arduino sketches should probably upload now.
 But while uploading the first program, the com port changed.

-Similar solution found here : https://forums.raspberrypi.com/viewtopic.php?t=368305
+Similar solution found here :

+RP2040 Pico clone firmware https://forums.raspberrypi.com/viewtopic.php?t=368305

+Factory reset Pico no longer registers com port on windows https://forums.raspberrypi.com/viewtopic.php?t=350680

+Bricked MicroPython rescue firmware https://forums.raspberrypi.com/viewtopic.php?f=146&t=305432

+Raspberry Pi Pico factory reset https://forum.micropython.org/viewtopic.php?t=10838

 The folder [documents](documents) also contains the documentation for the YD RP2040 found here : http://124.222.62.86/yd-data/YD-RP2040/.